ckeditor/ckeditor5/docs/api/index.md

 ---
-title: API documentation
 category: api-reference
 ---

+# API documentation

 <info-box>
 	Use the **navigation tree on the left** to navigate through CKEditor API.
 </info-box>

 ## Popular API pages